feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 #TODO: can you add the output of the previous command please?

-The value of 119.4 means that observations with index from 0 to 119 are used to define the basis dataframe.
+The value of 119.4 means that observations with index from 0 to 119 are used to define the basis data set.
 This corresponds to 60% (120 / 200) of the original dataframe (X).

 Splitting with proportions will order the index or the reference column first, and then determine the data that will go into each dataframe.
 In other words, the order of the index or the variable indicated in `split_col` matters.
-Observations with the lowest values will be send to the basis dataframe and the ones with the highest values to the test set.
+Observations with the lowest values will be sent to the basis dataframe and the ones with the highest values to the test set.

+#TODO: can we showcase the other parameters? like the features_to_drop and then also
+how to show transform?

+#TODO: I would also like to include a plot showing how the distribution of a feature
+changed in time, if we were to add this feature, and also showing how the distribution of other features that will not be dropped, does not change.
+It could be in the form of histograms or bar plots of the counts per interval.
+Up to you.

 Case 2: split data based on variable (numerical cut_off)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:class:`DropHighPSIFeatures()` allows your to define the column used to
-split the dataframe.
-There are two options available:

-- Split by proportion: This approach is similar to the one described in the previous example.
+In the previous example, we wanted to split the input dataframe in 2 datasets, with the
+reference dataset containing 60% of the observations.
+We let :class:`DropHighPSIFeatures()`
+find the cut-off to achieve this.

+We can instead, provide ourselves the numerical cut-off that determines which observations will
+go to the reference or basis data set, and which to the test set.
+Using the `cut_off` parameter,
-- Split by threshold: Using the `cut_off` argument, the user can define the specific threshold for the split.
+we can define the specific threshold for the split.

 A real life example for this case is the use of the customer ID or contract ID
 to split the dataframe.
-These ID's are often increasing in value over time which justify
+These IDs are often increasing in value over time which justifies
-their use to assess distribution shift in the features.
+their use to assess distribution shifts in the features.

 Let's create a toy dataframe with random variables.
+#TODO: would it be possible to add a variable that resembles customer id to make it more real?
+#TODO: can we include a feature that changes in time?

 .. code:: python